marissakirjonen/informationSecurity/h5-September2023!.md

 ![Näyttökuva 2023-09-23 093152](https://github.com/marissakirjonen/informationSecurity/assets/142782994/44f2bd4c-5bd9-4bd5-a217-e7809e71f5c7)

 After running these, the next step was to do the compliation.
-The command was printed at the end of the previous output, which I copied:
+This command cleans up the space to remove any previously compiled files and then builds a new one with make -sj4, which means that it's using up to 4 cores to coompile so it speeds up the processThe command was printed at the end of the previous output, which I copied:

     $ make -s clean && make -sj4

 ![Näyttökuva 2023-09-23 093302](https://github.com/marissakirjonen/informationSecurity/assets/142782994/5f974e7f-fb74-490f-9a6d-c9d75715f28b)

 Once the compliation of John was completed we can use the following commands to find the new executables and scripts in run/ and run John!

     $ cd ../run/
-    $ ls -1
+    $ ls -1 (ls = list, so list contents on a new line, because of the -1)
-    $ cd
+    $ cd (changes directory to the home directory, because it doesn't continue with any argument after cd)

 ![Näyttökuva 2023-09-23 093532](https://github.com/marissakirjonen/informationSecurity/assets/142782994/4f06801e-6c0c-4ed8-a96c-bc05cdb3a54d)

 Let's run John now.
+Possibly just $HOME/run/john could've been used for this, as it is in the home directory, but nevertheless this is the command I used:

     $ $HOME/john/run/john